Devin Durrant

 Devin George Durrant (born October 20, 1960, Brigham City, Utah) is a former professional basketball player.
 He was drafted 25th overall in the second round of the 1984 NBA draft by the Indiana Pacers, played for the Pacers and Phoenix Suns, and continued his career in Europe before retiring from play in 1988.
 Off the court he has worked in business, written on leadership and values, and served in volunteer leadership roles in The Church of Jesus Christ of Latter-day Saints.

-02 Gist
+02 Highlights

 Durrant’s public story is anchored in rare consistency at BYU—he started every game of his collegiate career—and in recognition that followed: All-American honors, conference player of the year recognition, and a lasting place on the school’s all-time scoring list.